Vogue (dance): Old way

 Old way is characterized by the formation of lines, symmetry, and precision in the execution of formations with graceful, fluid-like action.
 Egyptian hieroglyphs and fashion poses serve as the original inspirations for old way voguing.
 In its purest, historical form, old way vogue is a duel between two rivals.
 Traditionally, old way rules dictated that one rival must "pin" the other to win the contest.
 Pinning involved the trapping of an opponent so that they could not execute any movements while the adversary was still in motion (usually voguing movements with the arms and hands called "hand performance" while the opponent was "pinned" against the floor doing "floor exercises" or against a wall).

 New way

 New way is characterized by rigid movements coupled with "clicks" (limb contortions at the joints) and "arms control" (hand and wrist illusions, which sometimes includes tutting and locking).
 New way can also be described as a modified form of mime in which imaginary geometric shapes, such as a box, are introduced during motion and moved progressively around the dancer's body to display the dancer's dexterity and memory.
 New way involves incredible flexibility.

-Vogue Fem
+Vogue Femme

-Vogue Fem ("Fem" is derived from the French word femme, meaning "woman") is fluidity at its most extreme with exaggerated feminine movements influenced by ballet, jazz and modern dance.
+Vogue Femme ("Fem" is derived from the French word femme, meaning "woman") is fluidity at its most extreme with exaggerated feminine movements influenced by ballet, jazz and modern dance.
 Styles of Vogue Fem performances range from Dramatics (which emphasizes stunts, tricks, and speed) to Soft (which emphasizes a graceful, beautiful, and easy flow continuations between the five elements).
 There are currently five elements of Vogue Fem: